-1 maintainer side shortage in a way than the pilot side 2 shortage, and I think sometimes that does not get the same 3 attention that pilot shortages do.
-So I am interested in 4 hearing how we are trending there.

-5 We have a low unemployment rate.
-We have a lot of 6 civilian aviation competitors who really want great 7 maintainers and great pilots.
-And so I know that as you are 8 trying to fill gaps, we are helping on the budget side.
-We 9 are helping, giving you some more certainty, but it is a 10 competitive environment.
-I am interested in that.

-And then second, the state of our installations, our 11 12 infrastructure is an important part of readiness.
-The Air 13 Force is facing about \$300 million in military cost construction overruns or other shortfalls.
-How does that 14 affect what we need to do on the installation side?
-15 I have 16 found that steel tariffs have increased military 17 construction prices significantly in some instances by about 18 30 percent in terms of the use of steel on MILCON projects.
-19 And look, we will continue to have robust debates about 20 climate change, but climate change is having an affect on 21 installations.
-The Air Force recently had to cancel an 22 fiscal year 2018 MILCON project related to the F-35 at 23 Eielson Air Force Base due to the thawing of permafrost.
-We 24 see significant effects at the Langley Base in Hampton 25 dealing with sea level rise that is affecting that base. Ιt www.AldersonReporting.com is also affecting other bases in Virginia.
-And so how are we going to deal with that challenge, as we are trying to make investments in MILCON, is something that I am interested in as well.
-But I look forward, Mr. Chairman, to working with you on the committee.
-We got great witnesses here and we will have a good hearing.
-Senator Sullivan: Great.
-Thank you very much.
-Senator Inhofe, as the chairman, I would like to give the floor to you.
+- 1 maintainer side shortage in a way than the pilot side - 2 shortage, and I think sometimes that does not get the same - 3 attention that pilot shortages do.
+So I am interested in - 4 hearing how we are trending there. - 5 We have a low unemployment rate.
+We have a lot of - 6 civilian aviation competitors who really want great - 7 maintainers and great pilots.
+And so I know that as you are - 8 trying to fill gaps, we are helping on the budget side.
+We - 9 are helping, giving you some more certainty, but it is a - 10 competitive environment.
+I am interested in that. - 11 And then second, the state of our installations, our - 12 infrastructure is an important part of readiness.
+The Air - 13 Force is facing about \$300 million in military cost - 14 construction overruns or other shortfalls.
+How does that - 15 affect what we need to do on the installation side?
+I have - 16 found that steel tariffs have increased military - 17 construction prices significantly in some instances by about - 18 30 percent in terms of the use of steel on MILCON projects. - 19 And look, we will continue to have robust debates about - 20 climate change, but climate change is having an affect on - 21 installations.
+The Air Force recently had to cancel an - 22 fiscal year 2018 MILCON project related to the F-35 at - 23 Eielson Air Force Base due to the thawing of permafrost.
+We - 24 see significant effects at the Langley Base in Hampton - 25 dealing with sea level rise that is affecting that base.
+It

-STATEMENT OF HON.
-JAMES M. INHOFE, U.S. SENATOR FROM OKLAHOMA

-3 Senator Inhofe: Mr. Chairman, I only want to make a4 comment.

-5 First of all, Senator Kaine, you were always attentive 6 during the times that we had that relationship, and I 7 appreciate all of your activity.

-8 I was reminded just a few minutes ago -- and that is why I was a little bit late coming in here -- by the 9 10 Heritage Foundation talking about some of the 11 recommendations that they are making.
-And we are all very 12 aware that what we went through during the 8 years, the 13 Obama years -- he did not have a high priority in our 14 military.
-A lot of things that we thought were being done 15 or the public thought were being done were not being done.
-16 And so we are in a catch-up mode.
-We are going to continue 17 to do it.
-I have had numerous conversations with our 18 witnesses about this, and I look forward to that.
-19 However, I also will be chairing the 10 o'clock meeting 20 next door.
-So, Mr. Chairman, go after it.
-21 Senator Sullivan: Well, Mr. Chairman, thank you.
-22 And lastly, I do want to make just one note, and it is 23 something Senator Inhofe and I have discussed a lot.
-And of 24 course, our members are allowed to ask questions.
-But I 25 just want to make a comment on the Space Force.
+- 1 STATEMENT OF HON.
+JAMES M. INHOFE, U.S. SENATOR FROM - 2 OKLAHOMA - 3 Senator Inhofe: Mr. Chairman, I only want to make a - 4 comment. - 5 First of all, Senator Kaine, you were always attentive - 6 during the times that we had that relationship, and I - 7 appreciate all of your activity. - 8 I was reminded just a few minutes ago -- and that is - 9 why I was a little bit late coming in here -- by the - 10 Heritage Foundation talking about some of the - 11 recommendations that they are making.
+And we are all very - 12 aware that what we went through during the 8 years, the - 13 Obama years -- he did not have a high priority in our - 14 military.
+A lot of things that we thought were being done - 15 or the public thought were being done were not being done. - 16 And so we are in a catch-up mode.
+We are going to continue - 17 to do it.
+I have had numerous conversations with our - 18 witnesses about this, and I look forward to that. - 19 However, I also will be chairing the 10 o'clock meeting - 20 next door.
+So, Mr. Chairman, go after it. - 21 Senator Sullivan: Well, Mr. Chairman, thank you. - 22 And lastly, I do want to make just one note, and it is - 23 something Senator Inhofe and I have discussed a lot.
+And of - 24 course, our members are allowed to ask questions.
+But I - 25 just want to make a comment on the Space Force.